punkish/punkish/docs/The-Celestial-Coincidence/index.md

 This leads us to believe that a small thing closer to us can completely obscure a large thing farther away.
 All I have to do is to raise my roughly 21 cms wide hand to completely the hide the sun that is waaaay larger.

-So, at what distance from us would a thing of size s1 completely hide another thing of size s2?
+So, at what distance from us would a thing of one sizecompletely hide another thing of a different size?
 Turns out, there is really easy math behind it.

 A circle is 360º.
 It is also 2π radians.
 Just like a degree is 1/360 of a circle, a radian is ½π.
 Very precisely, the length of an arc of a circle divided by the radius of the circle gives us the angle in radians subtended at the center of the circle.